 I would like to highlight only two points in this connection.
-Under the plan scheme there was a provision of giving pattas to the households and the total, no to now. of 2400 pailas have been given covering an area of 45 hectares and these are all to the Harijans.
+Under the plan scheme there was a provision of giving pattas to the households and the total, up to now, of 2400 pattas have been given covering an area of 45 hectares and these are all to the Harijans.

-The problem of Harijans has been specifically mentioned by the hon.
+The problem of Harijans has been spect-fically mentioned by the hon.
 Member and more and more attention is being paid to that.
 Certain Central projects are under the consideration of the Government of India.

-As you know, so far as the financial position of the Union territories is concerned, most of them are depending on Central as sistance.
+As you know, so far as the financial position of the Union territories is concerned, most of them are depending on Central assistance.
 In the main Budget documents whatever is the quantum of Central assistance, either in the form of loan or in the form of grant-in-aid, has been indicated.
-If these Central projects come to exist, definitely they will be financed by the
+If these Central projects come to exist, described they will be financed by the

-Government of India and we Would like to see thai Pondieherry gets its due share in the process of national development. ! am grateful to the House tha; almost without any discussion they are going to authorise payment for the people of Pondieherry.
-I hope it will be possible for us to create a situation in which normalcy will come back soon and it will be possible for the people's representatives of Pondieherry to discuss their economic programmes on the floor of their own House instead of this House.
+Government of India and we would like to see that Pondicherry gets its due share in the process of national development.
+I am grateful to the House that almost without any discussion they are going to authorise payment for the people of Pondicherry.
+I hope it will be possible for us to create a situation in which normalcy will come back soon and it will be possible for the people's representatives of Pondicherry to discuss their economic programmes on the floor of their own House instead of this House.
 Thank you.

-MR. CHAIRMAN; The question is:
+MR CHAIRMAN: The question is:

-"That the Bill to authorise payment and appropriation of certain sums from and out of the Consolidated In id of the Union Territory of Pondieherry for the services of the financial year 1975-76, as passed by the Lok Sabha, be taken into consideration."
+"That the Bill to authorise payment and appropriation of certain sums from and out of the Consolidated Fund of the Union Territory of Pondicherry for the services of the financial year 1975-76, as passed by the Lok Sabha, be taken into consideration."

-The rnnliun was adopted.
+The motion was adopted.

-MR. CHAIRMAN: We shall up the clause by clause consideration of the Bill.
+MR. CHAIRMAN: We shall now take up the clause by clause consideration of the Bill.
 There are no amendments.

-Clauses 2 and 3 and 'lie Schedule were added to the Bill.
+Clauses 2 and 3 and the Schedule were added to the Bill.

-Clause 1. the Enacting Fotmtda and the Title were added to the Hill.
+Clause 1, the Enacting Formula and the Title were added to the Bdl.

-SHRI PRANAB MUKHERJEE : Sir, I move :
+SHRI PRANAB MUKHERJEE: Sir, I move:

-"That the Bill be relumed.".
+"That the Bill be returned.".